 First Thing’s First

-As you can imagine, finish carpentry involves a lot of work with doors and trim, and trim carpenters usually start their job by installing shelves, then moving onto bi-fold and walk-through doors.
+As you can imagine, finishing carpentry involves a lot of work with doors and trim, and trim carpenters usually start their job by installing shelves, and then moving on to bi-fold and walk-through doors.

 If the doors and trim in the house are unfinished, they naturally have to finish those items before they are installed.